davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 [@Fassett2008; @Goudge2015].

 <div class="side-note">
-The sediments filling Jezero Crater present an interesting parallel to Gale Crater, where the Curiosity rover has been operating since 2012.
+The sediments filling Jezero present an interesting parallel to Gale Crater, where the Curiosity rover has been operating since 2012.
 Gale hosts a similar (although much thicker) sedimentary sequence, much of which has been excavated by wind erosion.
 Here, it remains